Top 5 best hybrid sports cars 2023

 However, in recent years, manufacturers have discovered that adding hybrid power to a car not only makes it more fuel-efficient, but can also vastly increase a car’s performance, too.
 The almost-instant torque provided by an electric motor can virtually eliminate issues such as turbo lag, while simultaneously increasing a car’s total power output.
 Some models can even be driven on hybrid power alone for short distances, making the thirstiest of sports cars less expensive to run than you might expect.

-Of course, while there are now several attainable hybrid-powered performance cars out there, such as the Mercedes C 63 S E-Performance and Volkswagen Golf GTE, there are still very few affordable hybrid sports cars, aside from the most expensive supercars.
+Of course, while there are now several attainable hybrid-powered performance cars out there, such as the Mercedes C 63 S E-Performance and Volkswagen Golf GTE, there are still very few affordable hybrid sports cars, aside from the most expensive supercars, like the now-discontinued Polestar 1 flagship.

 For now, read on for our top hybrid sports car picks…